c7chou/cse134-not-final/README.txt

 -Fixed bugs in edit screen between user interaction and the firebase DB -Likewise, fixed recurring bugs in add page between user interaction and the firebase DB -Implemented CRUD backend connection to Firebase for add, edit, and list habit pages and for setting page.
+-Attempted to fix user authentication so that we could allow multi-user directory, however, I ran into multiple problems that I couldn't fix in time.
 -README

 Carlos: